Mino

 Color Pop is a device-specific setting, meaning you can turn it on for one device (like your phone) and leave it off on another (like your iPad).

-However, within the same device, Color Pop applies to all planners, you can’t have one planner with Color Pop on and another with it off.
+However, within the same device, Color Pop applies to all Journals, you can’t have one journal with Color Pop on and another with it off.

 This is because Color Pop also affects the planner covers.
-When you turn it on, the covers switch to vibrant colors that match the planner theme.
-If only one planner had Color Pop enabled while others didn’t, the design would look inconsistent.
-Applying it to all planners on the same device keeps everything visually balanced.
+When you turn it on, the covers switch to vibrant colors that match the journal theme.
+If only one journal had Color Pop enabled while others didn’t, the design would look inconsistent.
+Applying it to all journals on the same device keeps everything visually balanced.